edly-io/nodebb-plugin-openedx-discussion/README.md

 $ curl https://raw.githubusercontent.com/edly-io/nodebb-plugin-openedx-discussion/master/install.sh | bash
 ```

-#### Manual way
+#### Manual menthod
 To install `nodebb-plugin-openedx-discussion` manually follow the following steps:

 1. Run your NodeBB instance, in the admin panel go to `Extend->Plugins`, in `Plugin Search` search for `nodebb-plugin-openedx-discussion` then install and activate this plugin and restart NodeBB.
 2. Again go to admin panel, in `Plugins` tab select `Openedx Discussion` option.
 3. Enter `JWT cookie name` and `Secret`, make sure that these settings match with the settings of your [openedx-nodebb-discussion](https://github.com/arbisoft/openedx-nodebb-discussion) app.

-The Plugin is working now, you can check it by creating a course in you Open edX instance with nodebb enabled and selecting the `NodeBB Discussion` tab where a NodeBB iframe will be shown to you.
+The plugin is working now, you can check it by creating a course in you Open EdX instance with NodeBB enabled and selecting the `NodeBB Discussion` tab where a NodeBB iframe will be shown to you.

 ## License

 The code in this repository is licensed under the GPL v3.0 unless otherwise noted.
-Please see [LICENSE.md](LICENSE.md) for details
+Please see [LICENSE.md](https://github.com/edly-io/nodebb-plugin-openedx-discussion/blob/master/LICENSE) for the details.

 ## How To Contribute